RobisonTorres/Automate_Python/Lottery_Score/README.md

 From time to time, my father asks me to check his score in the Lotofácil, a Brazilian lottery.
 This process was tedious because I had to visit the lottery website, compare the results with each game, and mark points and errors manually, sometimes double-checking for accuracy.

 I decided to create a Python script to automate this process.
-My initial idea was to use the pytesseract package to read the games from the ticket and retrieve the results using web scraping with the bs4 module.
+My initial idea was to use the pytesseract package to read the games from the ticket and retrieve the results using web scraping with the selenium module.
 However, pytesseract isn't 100% accurate in reading numbers from lottery tickets.

 To address this, I implemented alternative options:

-* Users can manually input each game as a 15-number array.
+* Users can manually input each game.
 * Users can create games in MS Word, take screenshots (like in the games.png file), and use the script to take these numbers.

 ## Features